v-kydela/BotBlog/Blog - Facebook Handovers.md

 In order to know when to take thread control, it can be helpful to listen for [`standby`](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/standby) events.
 When a user messages your page, a `standby` event will be sent to each receiver that doesn't have thread control, so long as they've subscribed to those events.
 The bot connector will turn a `standby` event into a Bot Framework event activity and store the Facebook payload as the activity's value.

-If the app that thread control gets taken from is subscribed to `messaging_handovers` webhook events, it will receive a `conversationUpdate` activity.
+Before thread control changes, if the thread owner is subscribed to `messaging_handovers` webhook events then it will receive a `conversationUpdate` activity.
 The Facebook payload defined in the [documentation](https://developers.facebook.com/docs/messenger-platform/handover-protocol/take-thread-control#example-messaging-handovers-event) will be stored in the activity's channel data.
 You can check the channel data for a `take_thread_control` field in order to recognize it as a `take_thread_control` event.

 ### Requesting thread control